simetenn/hurdal/README.md

 # Presentation for the [The 4th National PhD Conference in Neuroscience](https://www.ntnu.edu/nrsn/phd-conference)

-Title:

-UncertainPy: A Python toolbox for uncertainty quantification of computational neuroscience models
+Titled: UncertainPy: A Python toolbox for uncertainty quantification of computational neuroscience models